Madhour/Car2Rent/README.md

 - Listing all customers, (available) cars, rents

 The application is based on the powerful, open source DBMS, [Postgres](https://www.postgresql.org/).
 The backend was implemented using pythons [Flask](https://flask.palletsprojects.com/en/2.0.x/) webframework.
 The Flask<>database communication is enabled through [psycopg](https://www.psycopg.org/), a PostgreSQL driver for python, and [sqlalchemy](https://www.sqlalchemy.org/).
+To focus entirely on the (database) functionalities, the app/frontend is based on a bootstrap template which can be found [here](https://getbootstrap.com/docs/4.1/examples/).

-**Note:** This Application is not intended for production deployment and thus isn't secured against injection attacks.
+**Note:** This Application is not intended for production deployment and thus isn't secured against injection attacks!

 # Database